ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

     !!! note
         If you can't find the "Community Content" window or accidentally close it, you can reopen the window by going to View > Community Content in the toolbar at the top of the editor.

-2. Locate your imported weapon in **CORE Content** under the "Imported" category.
+2. Locate your imported weapon in **Core Content** under the "Imported" category.

     ![LocateImport](../img/MyFirstMultiplayer/LocateImportedWeapon.png){: .center}